jtgry/AAS/_html_pages/publications/stones-and-bones.md

 menu: 'false'
 ---

 **WEB EDITOR'S NOTE:&nbsp;**** This page is currently under construction, but has been put online as a resource to members.
-Please be patient as links are constructed.&nbsp; As of 6March2018, all available issues of the BAS newsletter on now online.&nbsp;**
+Please be patient as links are constructed.&nbsp; Eventually, links will be consolidated and the appearance of the page improved.
+As of 6March2018, all available issues of the BAS newsletter on now online.&nbsp;**

 Past issues of the *Stones and Bones*, the newsletter of the Alabama Archaeological Society are presented below, as are issues of the Birmingham Anthropological Society newsletter - the precursor to what eventually became the Birmingham Chapter of the Alabama Archaeological Society.&nbsp;